kakeami/blog/content/posts/2021-08-22-uma-musume/index.md

 Recently, my hobby has been to move the cross trainer at the gym while watching compound MADs on YouTube.
 I was interested in seeing how passionate this anime is because I saw a part of Uma Musume's race scene.

-# Reasons why I impressed
+# Reasons why I'm impressed

 ## The quality of the animation is excellent